 It was extremely rewarding and satisfying to have been able to use my professional and learned skills with people who confided in me.
 I often found that these individuals in the workplace shared very similar wellness-related issues with one another.

-Coinciding with my physical transformation in 2002, I also began counseling individuals on physical fitness, coping strategies and lifestyle programming.
+Coinciding with my physical transformation in 2002, I also began coaching individuals on physical fitness, coping strategies and lifestyle programming.

 This 'off-shoot' from my regular corporate role, kind of evolved spontaneously.